luigicaputi/luigicaputi.github.io/_pages/publications.md

 3. Caputi, L. and <a href="https://www.kth.se/profile/henrir?l=en"> Riihimäki, H.</a>
 <b>On reachability categories and commuting algebras of quivers</b>, 2023.
 Available online at the link arXiv:<a href="https://arxiv.org/abs/2306.15388">2306.15388 </a>.

+4. Caputi, L., <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a>, and <a href="https://ericgramos.github.io/"> Ramos, E.</a>
+<b>The weak categorical quiver minor theorem and its applications: matchings, multipaths, and magnitude cohomology</b>, 2024.
+Available online at the arXiv:<a href="https://arxiv.org/abs/2401.01248">2401.01248 </a>.

 <p class=bold><h2>PhD Thesis:</h2></p>
 <b> Hochschild and cyclic homology for bornological coarse spaces,</b> PhD thesis, University of Regensburg, 2019.
 Available <a href="https://epub.uni-regensburg.de/40219/"> here</a>.